smitjja/ArduinoScheduler/README.md

 # ArduinoScheduler
 Inactive aging scheduler.

+#This page is under construction, please come back in a day or so.

 #The Problem
 I have written software for a pumphouse / irigation control system.
 This basically has several state machines to monitor the dam level and filling cycle,